 * * *

-11.8.5 Unrecovered Bid Cost Uplift Payment.
+11.8.5 Unrecovered Bid Cost Uplift Payment

 Scheduling Coordinators shall receive an Unrecovered Bid Cost Uplift Payment for a Bid Cost Recovery Eligible Resource, including resources for MSS Operators that have elected gross Settlement, if the net of all IFM Bid Cost Shortfalls and IFM Bid Cost Surpluses calculated pursuant to Section 11.8.2, RUC Bid Cost Shortfalls and RUC Bid Cost Surpluses calculated pursuant to Section 11.8.3, and the RTM Bid Cost Shortfalls and RTM Bid Cost Surpluses calculated pursuant to Section 11.8.4 for that Bid Cost Recovery Eligible Resource over a Trading Day is positive.
+For Multi-Stage Generating Resources, Unrecovered Bid Cost Uplift Payments will be calculated and made at the resource level and not the configuration level.
 For MSS Operators that have elected net Settlement, the Unrecovered Bid Cost Uplift Payment is at the MSS level.
 The MSS IFM, RUC, and RTM Bid Cost Shortfall or IFM.
 RUC, and RTM Bid Cost Surplus for each market for each Trading Hour is the sum of the IFM, RUC, and RTM Bid Cost Shortfalls and IFM.
 RUC, and RTM Bid Cost Surpluses for all resources in the MSS.
 Scheduling Coordinators for MSS Operators that have elected net Settlement will receive an Unrecovered Bid Cost Uplift Payment if the net of all IFM, RUC, and RTM Bid Cost Shortfalls and IFM, RUC, and RTM Bid Cost Surpluses for that MSS over a Trading Day is positive.

 * * *